LBHackney-IT/Data-Platform-Playbook/docs/playbook/onboarding-new-users-to-the-platform.md

 ## Prerequisites

-* You have a Hackney GSuite account

-TODO:
-* A group already exists.
- - You can be added by a group admin.
-* A new group of users is required.
- - You need the support of the DP team.
+- You need to be a manager of the relevant Google group

-## Steps

-### Creating a Google Group
+- The user you would like to add to the Google group has a Hackney GSuite account

 ### Adding a user to that group

+- To add a user to a Google group, follow the instructions [here][add_user_google_group]
+- This can take up to two hours to sync with AWS

+[add_user_google_group]: https://support.google.com/groups/answer/2465464?hl=en